AOSSIE-Org/Aossie-Scholar/README.md

 ## License

-This project is licensed under the GNU General Public License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU General Public License - see the [LICENSE.md](https://gitlab.com/adityabisoi/aossie-scholar/-/blob/master/LICENSE) file for details

+## Support

+If you would like to talk to other Aossie Scholar users and developers, visit our [Gitter channel](https://gitter.im/AOSSIE/AossieScholar)